Price movement of the S&P 500 indexes

 In this series, we’ll take a look at the above stocks’ performances, price movements, and latest quarterly results.

-The Consumer Staples Select Sector SPDR Fund (XLP) tracks a market-cap-weighted index of consumer staples stocks drawn from the S&P 500.
-Let’s start with B&G Foods.
+The Consumer Staples Select Sector SPDR ETF (XLP) tracks a market cap–weighted index of consumer staples stocks drawn from the S&P 500.
+XLP is the ETF of consumer goods.